8ude/UG212_AudioForGames_Fall20/README.md

 ------

-DUE Monday, September 14 at 4 pm
+DUE Monday, September 14 at 4 pm.
+This assignment is also avalable [AT THIS LINK](https://docs.google.com/document/d/1-brqxZFMzU7TiCHPviXjwtxdSyuLEn5Pa6WXwRQ5lkc/edit?usp=sharing), where you can respond in writing if you wish.

 **Creating:** Make a 1-3 minute "Sound Story" In Reaper, and upload it [HERE](https://drive.google.com/drive/folders/1LbdIesTbLyCatF_265w0hd8fuylM9vT4?usp=sharing).